>

 Loading...

-Across the US & Canada lately, most roommate groups are either traditional or non-traditional.
+Most roommate groups are either traditional or non-traditional.

 traditional non-traditional